Pylons/pyramid/docs/designdefense.rst

-Truly pluggable applications need to be created at a much higher level than a web framework, as no web framework can offer enough constraints to really make them "work out of the box".
+Truly pluggable applications need to be created at a much higher level than a web framework, as no web framework can offer enough constraints to really make them work out of the box.
 They really need to plug into an application, instead.
 It would be a noble goal to build an application with Pyramid that provides these constraints and which truly does offer a way to plug in applications (Joomla, Plone, Drupal come to mind).

 Pyramid Has Zope Things In It, So It's Too Complex
 --------------------------------------------------